Back to California

 • Adds osteopathic manipulative treatment to the list of services that require a license to perform, making unauthorized practice a crime.

-• Makes it a misdemeanor for someone without an Osteopathic Medical Board of California license to call themselves an 'osteopath,' 'doctor of osteopathy,' or use initials like 'D.O.' when offering medical care.
+• Makes it against the law for someone without an Osteopathic Medical Board of California license to call themselves 'osteopath,' 'doctor of osteopathy,' or use initials like 'D.O.' when offering medical care.

 Who It Names or Affects

-• People who want to call themselves osteopathic doctors or use related titles without a proper license.
+• People who want to call themselves osteopathic doctors or use related titles without a license from the Osteopathic Medical Board of California.

 Terms To Know